Skip to Content

 Develop a Pet Emergency Plan and Kit

 Not all shelters and hotels accept pets.
-Plan ahead to stay with family, friends, or pet-friendly locations if you need to evacuate your home.
-If a hotel has a no-pets policy, ask the manager if the hotel can waive the policy during the emergency.
-Deciding in advance what to do with your pet during an emergency can save its life.
-You should never have to hesitate to evacuate your home in an emergency because you don’t want to leave your pets behind.
-Start your pet plan and kit today.
+Plan ahead to stay with family, friends, or at pet-friendly locations if you need to evacuate your home.
+If a hotel has a no-pets policy, ask the hotel can waive the policy during the emergency.
+Don’t hesitate to leave your pets behind.

 pet icon